AY2526S1-CS2103T-T08-2/tp/docs/UserGuide.md

 **Parameters:**

-- `n:NAME` - The full name of the contact (required, contains letters, numbers, spaces, and symbols such as hyphens, apostrophes, commas, slashes and periods)
+- `n:NAME` - The full name of the contact (required, contains letters, numbers, spaces, and symbols such as hyphens, apostrophes, commas, slashes, periods, and some other special charaters)
 - `p:PHONE_NUMBER` - The phone number (required)
 - `e:EMAIL` - The email address (required)
 - `a:ADDRESS` - The physical address (optional, max 200 characters)